AirtestProject/Poco/doc/poco-example/drag_and_swipe_operations.rst

 Drag and Swipe operations
 =========================

-Like click, drag and swipe are other types of actions on UI.
-Drag usually starts from and ends to specific UI, but Swipe can be performed from any point to any point.
+Like click, drag and swipe are other types of actions on UI. **Drag** usually starts from and ends to specific UI, while **Swipe** can be performed from any point to any point.

-The following example shows how to swipe or drag from A to B.
+The following example shows how to swipe or drag the "star" to the "shell".
+And also simulate scrolling a ListView by using drag.

 .. code-block:: python